A small, yellow plane lands on a beach, surrounded by green hills and under a cloudy sky. Two people stand by the plane.

 The rock for the gardens

 The Lewisian gneiss complex is a group of rocks that range from 1.7 to 3.0 billion years old.
-The rocks on Barra formed in the Archaean Eon over 2.5 billion years ago.
+The rocks on Barra formed in the Archaean Eon more than 2.7 billion years ago.

 Lewisian gneiss is metamorphic rock, which means it was formed by being heated up and put under great pressure, deep within Earth’s crust.
-This process causes minerals to crystallise out, causing bands of different colour in the rock.
+This process causes minerals to crystallise out, resulting in bands of different colour in the rock.
 The banding forms perpendicular to the pressure.

 The rock for the garden couldn’t be bigger than 10 tonnes, as this is the upper limit of what the chosen site can accommodate.